-CourseHumanities at Shalom College focuses on the discipline areas of History and Geography in the Middle School.DescriptionStudents develop skills and knowledge which will help them to investigate social, environmental, historical, economic, political and cultural issues relevant to the world they live in today.
+Humanities at Shalom College focuses on the discipline areas of History and Geography in the Middle School.
+Students develop skills and knowledge which will help them to investigate social, environmental, historical, economic, political and cultural issues relevant to the world they live in today.
 A range of local, state, national and global issues, both past and present, are included as topics of study.

-CourseYear 9: Students in Year 9 Humanities undertake a separate subject covering a semester of history and a semester ofUnitsgeography, as opposed to Year 7 & 8 in which these subjects are covered in Core Studies B classes.
-Assessmentpieces can include; examinations, assignments and reports.
+Year 9: Students in Year 9 Humanities undertake a separate subject covering a semester of history and a semester of geography, as opposed to Year 7 & 8 in which these subjects are covered in Core Studies B classes.
+Assessment pieces can include; examinations, assignments and reports.

-Year 10: Essential History (HU01): This subject is available to student by invitation only.
+Year 10: Essential History: This subject is available to students by invitation only.
 Parents will be notified in writing with the invitation for their student to join this class.
-HU01 covers the same topics as HU02 - Australia's involvement in World War II and the Civil Rights Movement; however, course work and assessment is developed with additional literacy support and is not sufficient grounding for senior Ancient or Modern History.
-History (HU02): This subject is compulsory for all Year 10 students, except those who have been invited HU01.
-It covers the compulsory Australian Curriculum History units of Australia's Involvement in World War II and the Civil Rights Movement in the United States and Australia.
+Essential History covers the same topics as History - Australia's involvement in World War II and the Civil Rights Movement; however, course work and assessment is developed with additional literacy support and is not sufficient grounding for senior Ancient or Modern History.

+History: This subject is compulsory for all Year 10 students, except those who have been invited to study Essential History.
+It covers the Australian Curriculum History units of Australia's Involvement in World War II and the Civil Rights Movement in the United States and Australia.
 Students may use this subject as a basis for choosing either of the senior history courses.
 Assessment pieces include an examination and a research assignment.

-Geography (HU03): Students taking HU03 are introduced to the ideas and skills of the senior Geography course in two units - Environmental Change and Management and Geographies of Human Wellbeing.
+Geography: Students taking Geography are introduced to the ideas and skills of the senior Geography course in two units - Environmental Change and Management and Geographies of Human Wellbeing.
 Fieldwork is included in this subject.
 Assessment pieces model the senior assessment task types and include a field report and an examination.

-Social Science (HU04): Social Science offers a broad introduction to a variety of concepts and skills relevant to all senior Humanities courses.
-The subject explores modern Australian society in two units: Globalisation and Popular Culture and Australia's Place in the World.
+Civics & Citizenship: Civics & Citizenship offers a broad introduction to a variety of concepts and skills relevant to all senior Humanities courses.
+The subject explores three aspects of modern Australian society: Globalisation and democracy; Law and citizens; Citizenship, diversity and identity.
 Assessment pieces include a project and an examination.

-Ancient & Modern History (HU05): HU05 is a specific introduction to the Ancient and Modern History courses offered in Years 11 and 12.
+Ancient & Modern History: Ancient & Modern History is a specific introduction to the Ancient and Modern History courses offered in Years 11 and 12.
 Two units are explored: The Trojan War - Myth or Reality and The Cold War, with a focus on the Berlin Wall.
-Assessment models the senior assessment types of a short response examination and a source
+Assessment models the senior assessment types of a short response examination and a source interrogation research task.